 Norman Vincent Peale wrote, “The more you practice the art of thankfulness, the more you have to be thankful for.
 This, of course, is a fact.
 Thankfulness does tend to reproduce in kind.
 The attitude of gratitude revitalizes the entire mental process by activating all other attitudes, thus stimulating creativity.”

-Without question, we are not rats and this is not a race.
-This is your life.
 Let us take the time to be thankful today and every day for all good things.
 Strive to develop an attitude of gratitude and see if your life does not improve for the better.
-Here are a few reasons why many people count their blessings:
+Here are a few reasons to count your blessings:

 1. Your parents — For giving birth to you.
 If there is no them, there would be no you